MakeSchool-Tutorials/Git-GitHub-Intro/P1-Your-First-Repo/content.md

 Earlier, we talked about *commits* or snapshots.
 We already finished our first project so we want to create a single commit of the final results.
 When we do that we'll also *push* that commit to GitHub so it's backed up and added to our quickly growing portfolio.

+There are three steps to getting your files onto GitHub: *staging*, *committing*, and *pushing*.
 We will *stage* all the project files first.
-A *commit* only includes files that are staged so if we do not stage any files, we will not commit anything.
-Once all the files are in *staging*, we will *commit* and *push*.
+This is like arranging the subjects of your snapshot (hence "staging" a photograph).
+A *commit* only includes files that are staged, so if we do not stage any files, we will not commit anything.
+Once all the files are in *staging*, we will *commit* (take the snapshot) and *push* (share the snapshot with GitHub).
 This will create a *commit* in our local repository and *push* it to our remote repository on GitHub.

 > [action]
 > Double click on your repository in SourceTree to open it.
 Check the box next to *Unstaged files* to stage all the files.